Well it’s official Doctor Who is dead.

 Why the Timeless Child is a Retcon too far

-After The Timeless Child was taken to Gallifrey, she was experimented on by Tecteun until she was able to extract her powers of regeneration, which was then spliced into every single Shobagan, creating the Time Lords.
+After The Timeless Child was taken to Gallifrey, she was experimented on by Tecteun until she was able to extract the child’s powers of regeneration, which was then spliced into every single Shobagan, creating the Time Lords.

 The Timeless Child meanwhile was then experimented on further.
-They would brainwash her/him and force them out into the universe as their agent to fix things they wanted.
-Whenever the Timeless Child reached the end of her/his 13th life, then they would regress her to being a child again and wipe their memories of all of their previous lives to keep up the ruse that the Timeless Child was just another Time Lord.
+The Time Lords would brainwash her/him and force them out into the universe as their agent.
+Whenever the Timeless Child reached the end of her/his 13th life, they would regress her to being a child again and wipe their memories of all of their previous lives to keep up the ruse that the Timeless Child was just another Time Lord.